Published On: May 26, 2016

 (Nashville, Franklin and Brentwood TN)

 Like the businesses they represent, websites are not all created equal.
-Websites serve various purposes, feature different technology and therefore they can vary greatly in cost a the level of design/branding and functionality increases and becomes more complex to suit your company’s needs.
-At JLB, we will drive down the costs of the design and development in exchange for the long term client relationship.
+Websites serve various purposes, incorporate different website design preferences, feature different technologies and therefore they can vary greatly in cost.
+As the level of design work, branding strategy and functionality becomes more complex to suit your company’s needs, the more it will cost to develop.
+At JLB, we are able to keep costs at a minimum since we handle everything in-house.
+The return we seek is simple: A long term client relationship.

 This article is also written for businesses considering a website project and trying to assess the costs.
 We’ve found that the internet is mis-leading and confusing about the costs and how do to things right.
 We have put together and summarized this information from over 50 reputable marketing and web firms to help your business understand the real (real meaning proper costs to do it right) costs to consider for you business.
-In addition to costs, we have identified that a business website needs to have the right team behind it.
-BUSINESSES REQUIRE EXPERTISE FOR A SUCCESSFUL WEBSITE AND MARKETING.
-Without the right team your business should probably rethink its Website investment.
+We also have identified what a business website needs and to provide the best web design company in Tennessee.
+BUSINESSES REQUIRE THE BEST WEB DESIGN COMPANY FOR A SUCCESSFUL WEBSITE AND IMPACTFUL MARKETING.
+JLB makes good with all of our partners to provide the best in web design, search engine optimization, Google Ads, Graphic Design, Hosting, Security in more.
+We have been voted #1 best web design company in Tennessee (Nashville, Brentwood and Franklin).

 Make sure you have the following people involved in your project and any decent Internet Marketing or Web Design firm will have these resources for you in their office: